-Brahmacharya is commonly understood as Celibacy which means non-indulgence in sexual activity.
-But the term Brahmacharya means more than that.
+Brahmacharya is Celibacy which means non-indulgence in sexual activity.
+This is a common understanding.
+But the term Brahmacharya means more than what Celibacy means.

-Let us have a look at its meaning, definition, related terms, and its usage in different contexts.
+Let us have a look at its meaning, definition, rules, related terms, and benefits in different contexts.

 Etymology and Origin